The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 String jwt = Jwt.claims("/tokenClaims.json").innerSign().encrypt();

-If smallrye.jwt.sign.key.location or/and smallrye.jwt.encrypt.key.location properties are set then one can secure the existing claims (resources, maps, JsonObjects) with a single call:
+If the smallrye.jwt.sign.key.location or smallrye.jwt.encrypt.key.location properties are set, you can secure existing claims, such as resources, maps, JsonObjects, with a single call:

 // More compact than Jwt.claims("/claims.json").sign();